 The patented Quick-Release Aerobars are different than any other aerobars on the market.
 The quick-release mechanism allows you to attach or remove the aerobars in a few seconds without any tools, so you can choose the best setup for every ride.

-The Quick-Release Aerobars let you switch from road to aero on-the-fly on the bike you already own.
+The Quick-Release clip-on Aerobars let you switch from road to aero on-the-fly on the bike you already own.
 The patented quick-release mechanism allows you to attach or remove the aerobars in a few seconds without any tools so you can choose the best riding position for any ride.
 Along with the Dual-Position Seatpost, the clip-on aerobars provides an optimized aero riding position on your road bike.

 • Extensions are available in L-Bend or S-Bend • Massive adjustability lets you fine-tune your fit - extension length, armpad fore-aft, armpad width and height (Extension Riser Kit sold separately) • Secondary safety release mechanism prevents accidental release

 What's in the Box: